This post contains affiliate links.

 Begin tasting the rice after 10 minutes or so.
 Once al dente (a little bit chewy), stop adding broth.
 You may need the full amount!

-Step 4: Add the flavorings
+Step 4: Add The Flavorings

 Finally, stir in the parmesan and the truffle oil.
 Taste and add salt and pepper to suit your liking.